Dinagyang: Ati Tribes Competition

 The main highlight of the Dinagyang Festival is the Ati Tribes Competition, also known as the Dinagyang Tribes Competition.
 The event features "Ati warrior" dancers in elaborate costumes, typically including vibrant headdresses adorned with colorful fabrics, feathers, beads, and other embellishments.
 The performers dance in choreographed formations, intricate patterns, and chant in unison, all synchronized to the beats of loud drums and improvised percussion instruments created by each tribe (locally called tribu).

 In the festival's early years, many tribes were formed and organized by barangays or communities around Iloilo City.
 However, as Dinagyang evolved and the competition gained worldwide fame and recognition, schools began organizing tribes.
 These school-based tribes introduced dynamic new dance patterns, formations, and choreography.
 To fund their participation, they solicited sponsorships from private companies to cover expenses.

 No actual Ati people are involved in the competition, nor do they directly benefit from it.
 One of the requirements for participants is to paint their skin black and use indigenous-inspired materials for their costumes.
 All dances are performed to the rhythm of drum music.
 While many tribes are organized by local high schools, some tribes in recent years have come from distant provinces, including Batanes in Luzon and Cotabato in Mindanao.

 The tribes receive subsidies from the Iloilo Festivals Foundation Inc. (IFFI) and the Iloilo City government, with private sponsors providing additional support.
 Tribes that perform exceptionally well often attract more sponsorships.
 The current Ati population in Iloilo does not actively participate in the competition or benefit from it.
 However, in recent years, the original Ati people from the hinterlands of Panay, particularly from the mountains of Barotac Nuevo and Anilao, have been invited to participate non-competitively.
 This aims to recognize their cultural significance and highlight their role as the symbolic inspiration for the festival.

 The Ati Tribes Competition, along with the Kasadyahan Festival, is primarily held in the downtown area, with multiple stages set up on different streets, with the Iloilo Freedom Grandstand as the main stage.
+For the 2026 edition, the Iloilo Sports Complex was added as one of the main venues for the first time since 2012.

 Grand Champions

 The grand champion of the Ati Tribes Competition receives a trophy and a cash prize, and also gets a chance to perform at the year’s Philippine Independence Day rites in New York City.
 They will also represent Dinagyang in the annual Aliwan Fiesta held in the Star City Complex in Pasay, Metro Manila, where they will compete in the dance competition category against other winning groups from festivals across the country.

-As of Dinagyang 2025, the reigning grand champion is Tribu Paghidaet of La Paz National High School.
+As of Dinagyang 2026, the reigning grand champion is Tribu Salognon of Jaro National High School.